-Additional criteria applies, if you order alcohol from another European Union (EU) Member State (for example from a website).
-In such cases, the seller in that EU country should establish a tax representative in Ireland to pay excise duty.
+Additional criteria apply, if you order alcohol from another European Union (EU) Member State (for example from a website).
+In such cases, the seller in that EU country should appoint a tax representative established in Ireland to pay excise duty.
 If the seller does not do this, the product may be liable to be detained, seized and forfeited.

 Consumers should check when making such orders that the seller has organised to pay excise duty in Ireland.
 Every EU Member State sets their own rates of excise.
 However, excise duty must be paid in the country where the product will be consumed and at that country’s rate.